LAMMPS: Various

 For computing efficiency, LAMMPS uses neighbor lists (Verlet lists) to keep track of nearby particles.
 The lists are optimized for systems with particles that repel at short distances, so that the local density of particles never grows too large.

-On parallel computers, LAMMPS uses spatial-decomposition techniques to partition the simulation domain into small 3d sub-domains, one of which is assigned to each processor.
+On parallel computers, LAMMPS uses spatial-decomposition techniques to partition the simulation domain into small 3D sub-domains, one of which is assigned to each processor.
 Processors communicate and store ghost atom information for atoms that border their subdomain.
 LAMMPS is most efficient (in a parallel computing sense) for systems whose particles fill a 3D rectangular box with approximately uniform density.
+Lots of accelerators are supported by LAMMPS, including GPU (CUDA, OpenCL, HIP, SYCL), Intel Xeon Phi, and OpenMP, due to its integration with Trilinos.